pparthasarathy/CppND-Capstone-CV-FastObjectDetection/README.md

 # CppND-Capstone-CV-FastObjectDetection
 Computer Vision: Deep Learning based Fast Object Detection using YOLOv3 with OpenCV backend
+## Description
+This is an inference focused Fast Object Detection Application which uses latest version YOLOv3 (You Only Look Once) deep learning based algorithm.
+The published model can detect 80 images and is super fast even on a CPU when used with OpenCV as backend

 ## Results of Running on Image and Video Files
 <p float="left">